Iceland car rental Show menu

 Advantages of Glaciers in the Winter

-• New ice freezes and forms over the glacier so they look amazing
+• New ice freezes and forms over the glacier, so it looks amazing

 • Striking electric blue glaciers form in winter as opposed to melted glaciers in summer